 As a Lead Lighting Artist, Seth was involved in working internationally with Lighting and Compositing Artists in Malaysia and India as well as training and mentoring Jr. Artists in Los Angeles, many of whom were preparing to work on their first feature film projects.

-Dr. Sue Lewak holds a Ph.D. in English Literature from the University of California, Los Angeles (UCLA), where, as both a Lecturer and an Instructor/Doctoral Candidate, she taught courses in 20th and 21st century American literature, film, critical writing, and literary/cinematic analysis.
-Her teaching was recognized by the UCLA English department, from whom she received both aTeaching Excellence Award and an Outstanding Teaching Recognition Award.
-She also holds an M.A. in Visual Anthropology (film and anthropology) from the University of Southern California (USC), an M.A. in English Literature from CalState-Los Angeles, and a B.A. in English Literature (Phi Beta Kappa, cum laude) from Mount Holyoke College (South Hadley, MA).
+Dr. Sue Lewak holds a Ph.D. in English Literature from the University of California, Los Angeles (UCLA), where she received both aTeaching Excellence Award and an Outstanding Teaching Recognition Award from the Department of English.
+In addition, she has an M.A. in Visual Anthropology (film and anthropology) from the University of Southern California (USC), an M.A. in English Literature (science fiction, fantasy, children's literature) from CalState-Los Angeles, and a B.A. in English Literature (Phi Beta Kappa, cum laude) from Mount Holyoke College (South Hadley, MA).

-Sue is a specialist in visual/literary narrative and cinematic adaptation, with an emphasis on visual effects.
-Works in her classes have included the literary and cinematic versions of Metropolis (film only), Howl (Allen Ginsberg), 2001: A Space Odyssey, Do Androids Dream of Electric Sheep/Blade Runner, The Hunger Games, and Life of Pi
+Sue is a specialist in narrative and digital culture.
+Her classes have examined literary and cinematic works such as Metropolis, Howl (Allen Ginsberg), 2001: A Space Odyssey, Do Androids Dream of Electric Sheep/Blade Runner, The Hunger Games, Life of Pi, and The Lizzie Bennet Diaries (transmedial fiction).

 Bradley Sick is a veteran modeler with over 17 years of experience in the visual effects industry, having worked as a modeling supervisor on television commercials and many feature films while at Rhythm & Hues Studios, including the Oscar-winning film, Life of Pi.
 He was also the modeling supervisor on the Lego Batman series and Peter Rabbit (2018).